Ally Ioannides

-Alexia "Ally" Ioannides (born January 1998) is an American actress, best known for playing Dylan Jones in the NBC drama series Parenthood from 2014 to 2015, and Tilda in the 2015-2019 AMC martial arts drama series Into the Badlands.
+Alexia "Ally" Ioannides (born January 1998) is an American actress, best known for playing Dylan Jones in the NBC drama series Parenthood from 2014 to 2015, and Tilda in the 2015–2019 AMC martial arts drama series Into the Badlands.

 Early life

 Ioannides was born in Atlanta, Georgia, and raised in Park City, Utah.
-She moved to Burbank, California at age 14.
-She started her career as a stage actor playing in musicals at the Egyptian Theatre in Park City, as well as the Pioneer Theatre Company and Hale Center Theater in Salt Lake City, Utah.
-These theaters were also established many years ago.

-Ioannides began elementary school at Pace Academy in Atlanta, then Trailside in Park City, and finally the Madeleine Choir School, where she sang in over 300 services and concerts, notably at the Utah Opera.
+Her grandfather was a Greek genocide survivor who moved to the United States as a teenager.

 Career

 Ioannides gained her first professional acting role at age 11 as Ester in the stage adaptation of A Christmas Story.
 She continued with roles in plays such as White Christmas, Annie, and The Sound of Music.

 By 2015, Ioannides was focusing mostly on film and television, notably as Dylan Jones on NBC's Parenthood.
-Her 2013 short film with Mark Moses, The Tsarevich, was shown at various film festivals and another short, Stray (2014), put her the top 200 for consideration in the final season of the series "Project Greenlight".
+Her 2013 short film with Mark Moses, The Tsarevich, was shown at various film festivals and another short, Stray (2014), put her the top 200 for consideration in the fourth season of the series Project Greenlight.